 What is ACTION?

 ACTION (Allied Communities of Tulsa Inspiring Our Neighborhoods) is Tulsa's only broad-based organizing effort.
 Through our member institutions (congregations and non-profits), we teach the practical skills of public engagement to Tulsans.
-In so doing, ACTION aims to sustain a vibrant democratic culture in Tulsa, which builds the power necessary to effect change around issues that matter most to our families.
-Channel 8 speaks with ACTION leaders about this mission.
+These skills guide everyday people to lead actions to educate and advocate in order to sustain a vibrant democratic culture in Tulsa, which builds the power necessary to effect change around issues that matter most to our families.

 ACTION is a 501(c)3 non-profit, and a partner organization with VOICE (Voices Organized in Civic Engagement) in Oklahoma City.
 It is affiliated nationally with the Industrial Areas Foundation (IAF), which is the oldest and largest organizing network in the United States.
 ACTION operates under the West/Southwest IAF Network.